Assessing your Amazon S3 security posture with Macie - Amazon Macie

 The Data security section of the Summary dashboard provides statistics that can help you identify and investigate potential security and privacy risks for your Amazon S3 data in the current AWS Region.
 For example, you can use this data to identify general purpose buckets that are publicly accessible or shared with other AWS accounts.

-If automated sensitive data discovery is disabled for your account, storage and sensitive data discovery statistics at the top of this section indicate how much data you store in Amazon S3, and how much of that data Amazon Macie can analyze to detect sensitive data.
+If automated sensitive data discovery is disabled, storage and sensitive data discovery statistics at the top of this section indicate how much data you store in Amazon S3, and how much of that data Amazon Macie can analyze to detect sensitive data.
 Additional statistics are organized into three areas, as shown in the following image.

 The Data security section of the dashboard.
 Each area contains example data.